spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/abstract-products/retrieving-abstract-products.md

 description: Retrieve general information about abstract products and related resources in the Spryker Marketplace
 ---

-This endpoint allows to retrieve general information about abstract products.
+This endpoint allows retrieving general information about abstract products.

 ## Installation